Day Trip to Bath, England

-With one day to spend outside London, we chose to travel by train to nearby Bath.
+With one day to spend outside London, we chose to travel by train to nearby Bath, England.
 We planned to take a self guided walking tour, eat lunch at the exquisite Pump Room, and tour the famous Roman Baths before we took an early evening train back to London.
-Finally, the weather cooperated.
-We did not experience one drop of rain, just periods of gloomy clouds and later rays of sunshine.
+Luckily, the weather cooperated.
+We didn’t experience one drop of rain, just periods of gloomy clouds and later rays of sunshine.
+We enjoyed a perfect day trip.

 The small town atmosphere was apparent as soon as we left the train depot.
 As we walked toward the town, we were greeted by a tall church steeple.